syncfusion-content/wpf-docs/wpf/Ribbon/RibbonDropDownButton.md

 ---
 layout: post
-title: RibbonDropDownButton in Syncfusion Ribbon control
+title: RibbonDropDownButton in WPF Ribbon control | Syncfusion
-description: This section briefly describes the functionalities of RibbonDropDownButton in Syncfusion Ribbon control
+description: Learn about RibbonDropDownButton support in Syncfusion WPF Ribbon control and more.
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
-# RibbonDropDownButton
+# RibbonDropDownButton in WPF Ribbon

 DropDownButton appears like normal button that contains a drop arrow.
 It displays some items, while click on it.
 It accepts `DropDownMenuItem` as its children.